-Notification by student Refund
+Notification by student required Refund

 By the first Friday of the semester 100%

-By the second Friday of the semester 80%
+By the second Friday of the semester

 By the third Friday of the semester 50%

-After the third Friday of the semester None
+After the third Friday of the semester

-NOTE: A 100% refund is provided for non-credit courses, independent studies, and field experience that the student drops by the day before the first class meeting.
-After the start of the class, no refund is provided.
+NOTE: A 100% tuition refund is provided for non-credit courses, independent studies, and field experience that the student drops by the day before the first class meeting.

-When extraordinary circumstances warrant a student's withdrawal from a course(s), a student may request an exception to the refund policy, as per the administrative section of the Complaint Resolution for Students policy.
+When extraordinary circumstances warrant a student's withdrawal from a course, the student may request an exception to the refund policy, as per the administrative section of the Complaint Resolution for Students policy.
 In general, requests for exceptions should be filed not later than 60 days following the withdrawal.